totaldebug/atomic-calendar-revive/docs/options/entity-options.md

 | eventCalName | string | v1.2.0 | `null` Add a calendar name to be shown with event.                                                     |
 | icon         | string | v2.0.0 | `null` Add an icon to a calendar                                                                       |

+---
+**NOTE**

+It is not advised to use whitelist & Balcklist under the same entity.

+---

 ## Color Options

 | Name  |  Type  | Since  | Description                         |